-See our Cancer and Your Finances and Cancer, Work & You booklets.
+▶ See our Cancer and Your Finances and Cancer, Work and You booklets.

-Relationships - Having cancer can affect your relationships with family, friends and colleagues in different ways.
+Relationships - Having cancer can affect relationships with family, friends and colleagues.
 Cancer is stressful, tiring and upsetting, and this may strain relationships.
-The experience of cancer may also result in positive changes to your values, priorities or outlook on life.
-Give yourself time to adjust to what's happening, and do the same for those around you.
+The experience of cancer may positively change your values, priorities or outlook.
+Give yourself and those around you time to adjust.
 It may help to discuss your feelings with each other.